ambhuvan/drone-trajectory-prediction/README.md

 ### **The Vision**
 As commercial drone delivery and urban air mobility scale, the sky is becoming increasingly complex.
 Traditional GPS-based navigation reacts to the present, leading to latency in collision avoidance.
 This project shifts the paradigm from *reactive* to *predictive*.

 This repository houses a **Deep Learning-based Trajectory Prediction Engine** that forecasts drone flight paths in real-time.
-By modeling historical telemetry, physical momentum, and spatial constraints, this system acts as a proactive safety layer for autonomous flight.
+By modeling historical telemetry, physical momentum, and spatial constraints, this system acts as a proactive safety layer for autonomous flight and also precenting unidentified drones from entering restricted airspace and preventing threats and safeguarding communities again drones.

 ---